 The European Solidarity Corps Portal offers European and national information and opportunities that are of interest to young people wishing to engage in the solidarity sector.
 It provides a one-stop shop for both interested young people and organisations wishing to join and to be part of the Corps.
-The Portal also allows young people to follow online trainings, get access to other services and, importantly, to build a community of like-minded young people.
-The aim is for the European Solidarity Portal to be integrated into all processes of the Corps.
-To access the European Solidarity Corps Portal, go to: http://europa.eu/youth/solidarity\en.
+The Portal also allows young people to follow online trainings, get access to other services and, importantly, to build a community of like-minded young people..
+To access the European Solidarity Corps Portal, go to: http://europa.eu/youth/solidarity_en.